Gwyneth Paltrow ski collision trial brings doctors to stand

 People are also reading…

+In a counterclaim to Sanderson's amended lawsuit, Paltrow is seeking $1 and attorney fees — a familiar, symbolic action that highlights how reputation, not money, is often what's at stake for celebrities at trial like Paltrow.
+Taylor Swift similarly countersued a radio host for the same, symbolic amount in 2017.

-Though the court is not publishing a witness list, attorneys said a radiologist, a neuropsychologist, and Sanderson's daughters would likely be called to testify on Wednesday.
-The doctors are expected to discuss Sanderson’s alleged post-crash trauma and medical woes.
-Sanderson’s lawyers on Tuesday left the possibility open that they may call Paltrow to the stand depending on when others expected to testify arrive in Park City.
+Though the court is not publishing a witness list for the celebrity trial, attorneys said that Sanderson’s daughters would likely be called to the stand next to testify.
+Attorneys are expected to question them about their father's health, as well as emails exchanged post-crash that mention GoPro camera footage and Paltrow's fame.

-Gibby and Goldstein have previously appeared as expert witnesses for Sanderson, who has said he broke ribs and sustained brain damage from the crash.
-Attorneys have argued over whether Sanderson’s medical problems stemmed from the crash or were merely a byproduct of aging.

-Both parties blame the other for the collision and claim they were crashed into from behind, relying on a little-known Utah law stipulating that whoever is downhill has the right of way when skiing and snowboarding.
-Paltrow's attorneys have asked Judge Kent Holmberg to enact special restrictions throughout the actor-turned-wellness tycoon's trial, while she has used a blue notebook to shield her face from view when entering and exiting the courtroom.
+Both parties blame the other for the collision and claim they were crashed into from behind, relying on a little-known Utah law stipulating that whoever is downhill has the right of way when skiing or snowboarding.

+Paltrow’s attorneys have pled with Judge Kent Holmberg to grant special restrictions throughout the trial, including limiting photography both in the courtroom and in the public parking lot outside — where a rope cordons off Paltrow's entrance and exit paths.

+Sanderson left the courtroom Wednesday before experts testified on his health and mental acuity, but on the opening day of the trial, he sat across the courtroom from Paltrow.
+Both appeared unfazed while hearing arguments that have become familiar over the seven years since they crashed.
+Paltrow, the founder and CEO of the wellness company Goop, arrived in court on Wednesday drinking a green juice.

+The trial is expected to hinge on how the 10 jurors — six women and four men — interpret evidence from medical experts, and whether they see Sanderson's injuries as directly related to the accident or normal parts of aging.
+The jurors are all residents of wealthy Summit County, where the median home last month sold for $1.3 million, according to Redfin.

+On Wednesday, jurors stretched and yawned through hours of testimony that was dense with medical jargon.
+After Sanderson's attorneys called experts to the stand to describe Sanderson's health, Paltrow's attorneys delved into the complexities of different kinds of MRIs and neurological tests, casting doubt on the experts' conclusions.

-They called Sanderson's story “utter B.S.” building off earlier claims from court filings and previous depositions where they accused him of suing to exploit the Oscar-winning star of “Shakespeare in Love's” wealth and celebrity.
+In a trial expected to feature a long list of medical experts, Paltrow's attorneys have cautioned the jury not to be biased by feeling sympathy for Sanderson.
+They opened the trial by calling his story “utter B.S.” — building off earlier claims from court filings and previous depositions where they accused him of suing to exploit the wealth and celebrity of the Oscar-winning star of “Shakespeare in Love."

-Sanderson's attorneys have attempted to paint her as a negligent celebrity with little care for the injuries inflicted upon the 76-year-old military veteran.
-They called Sanderson's ex-girlfriend and a ski companion who was nearby during the crash to testify on Tuesday.
-Karlene Davidson said the crash had “changed” Sanderson and contributed to the demise of their romance.
-Craig Ramon testified that Paltrow hit Sanderson.
-Despite that, he said afterward that one of her family's ski instructors came up to him and said “Your buddy just took out Gwyneth Paltrow.”

-The trial underway in Park City has begun with Sanderson's team's witnesses.
-Paltrow's attorneys have said that her witnesses, including her two children, will speak later.
-It is the latest development in the seven-year case and follows Sanderson's decision to amend an earlier lawsuit after a $3.1 million complaint that named Paltrow and Deer Valley was dismissed.
-Paltrow subsequently filed a counterclaim for $1 and attorney fees.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.